 However, we will not settle on an inadequate settlement to avoid taking your case in front of a jury.
 If we take your case to court and you are required to appear, we will meet with you beforehand to prepare you so that you know what to expect, and we will be there to provide you with legal support and representation the whole time.

-What Happens If the At-Fault Party Doesn’t Have Car Insurance?
+What Happens If he At-Fault Party doesn’t Have Car Insurance?

 In Texas, drivers are required to carry liability insurance to cover property damage, medical bills, and lost wages for the other driver and their passengers in the event that they cause a car accident.
 According to the Texas Department of Insurance (TDI), minimums are: